Method of Moments for Estimation of Noisy Curves: Piecewise Linear Curves and their Moments

 Here, $A^s$ is an $(M+1,M)$-shaped matrix constant and $\ol{A}(p)$ is a symmetric $(M+1, M+1)$-shaped matrix that is a linear function of $p$.
 The six-way tensor $C^{\otimes 3}$ has shape $(M+1, d, M+1, d, M+1, d)$ and has $mjnkol$ entry given by $C_{mj}C_{nk}C_{ol}$.
 The three-way tensor $\alpha(p)$ is a linear function of $p$ and is symmetric with shape $(M+1, M+1, M+1)$.
 The operation $\star$ denotes the natural tensor contraction between tensors of shape $(M+1, d, M+1, d, M+1, d)$ and $(M+1, M+1, M+1)$:

-The exact forms of $A^s$, $\ol{A}(p)$, and $\alpha(p)$ are given in Appendix \ref{sec:custom-notation}.
+The exact forms of $A^s$, $\ol{A}(p)$, and $\alpha(p)$ are given in \S\ref{sec:custom-notation} of the supplementary material.
 Note that in the case where $p$ is the vector of proportional segment lengths of $C$, i.e., $p_i = \|c_i - c_{i-1}\|/Z$ for all $i = 1,\dots, M$, the relaxed moments are precisely equal to the actual moments. \end{defn}

 We now present expressions for the Jacobians of the error between a predicted relaxed third moment and a ground truth third moment.
 The proof is by standard matrix calculus techniques, which we omit. \begin{lem}[Jacobians of Relaxed Moments] Let $C\in\bbR^{(M+1)\times d}$ be the matrix representation of a PWL curve and $p\in\bbR^M$; note that we do not require $p$ to be equal to the proportional segment lengths of $C$.
 Let $m_3\in\bbR^{d\times d \times d}$ be some third moment tensor.
 Define the third moment loss